 - One very common mistake is when someone in the courtroom audience is called to the witness stand.
 Witnesses are not permitted to attend the trial or talk to other witnesses about the case before they testify.
 If a witness is finished with their testimony and it is agreed they will not be called back, then they can attend the rest of the trial.
 Calling the prosecutor to the stand is possible if The Judge allows it but almost never done, although it happened once in the famous Scopes "monkey" trial when defense attorney Clarence Darrow requested that prosecuting attorney William Jennings Bryan take the witness stand note .

 - Jury Nullification: when the defense argues "Yes, my client did exactly what the State says he did.
 But the law sucks/is unfair, so you should find him not guilty anyway."
+Technically the jury can also do the inverse, i.e. declaring an innocent man guilty, but judges are empowered to strike down guilty verdicts to prevent this from happening.
 Jury nullification is technically perjury, the jurors having been sworn against it.
-(It also undermines separation of powers: judges and juries are supposed to reach a verdict according to existing laws, not to judge the laws themselves - that's the legislative's job.)
+(It also undermines separation of powers: judges and juries are supposed to reach a verdict according to existing laws, not to judge the laws themselves - that's the legislature's job.)
 Even though it's been upheld time and time again (in the US) that the jurors aren't liable and their decisions hold, it certainly can't be suggested by the defense.
 On the other hand, the prosecution can't argue against it because some courts (and state constitutions) have held it to be a right of the jury that the defense is simply forbidden from instructing them about.
 For this reason, Hollywood defense lawyers sandwich the "nullification" argument within another legally viable one, such as in an episode of L.A.
 Law, in which a rapist, a diplomat from a sexist country, was released on Diplomatic Immunity, and his victim killed him in revenge; in her trial, her attorney told the jury to use the "temporary insanity" defense (notwithstanding that there is no legal concept of "temporary insanity", though there is a somewhat related concept of "automatism", though it would not apply here), saying that this is the only way that they could acquit her, but really, it was the only way for the defense to legally ask the jury to acquit her.

 - None of this fancy business applies in civil trials, however; the judge can render final (if appealable) judgment at five discrete points (in the US at any rate)